justfifi17/justfifi17/README.md

   <br>

   ## 💡 A Few Fun Facts
-  - ☕ **Tea Connoisseur in the Making**: Tea isn’t just a drink; it’s my fuel!
-A good cup of tea makes my learning and coding enjoyable and productive.
+  - ☕ **Tea Connoisseur in the Making**: Tea is my fuel and therapy!
+A good cup of tea makes my day enjoyable and productive.
   - 🎶 **Music Whisperer**: Music isn’t just sound to me; it’s a language, a taste, a sensation.
 I feel every note, every beat, and each melody as if it’s speaking to me.
   - 📖 **Bookworm & Movies Buff**: If I’m lost in a book or movie, don’t count on me to save you from any “oops” moments, I’m in the zone!
   - 🎹 **Aspiring Chess & Piano Maestro**: One day, I’ll play piano and strategize in chess like a pro.
 Consider it a work in progress!